Covenant (biblical)

-Ancient Near Eastern treaties
+Ancient Near Eastern

 The Hebrew term בְּרִית bĕriyth for "covenant" is from a root with the sense of "cutting", because pacts or covenants were made by passing between cut pieces of flesh of an animal sacrifice.

-There are two major types of covenants in the Hebrew Bible, including the obligatory type and the promissory type.
+There are two major types of covenants in the Hebrew Bible: the obligatory type and the promissory type.
 The obligatory covenant is more common with the Hittite peoples, and deals with the relationship between two parties of equal standing.
 In contrast, the promissory type of covenant is seen in the Abrahamic and Davidic covenants.
 Promissory covenants focus on the relationship between the suzerain and the vassal and are similar to the "royal grant" type of legal document, which include historical introduction, border delineations, stipulations, witnesses, blessings, and curses.
 In royal grants, the master could reward a servant for being loyal.
 God rewarded Abraham, Noah, and David in his covenants with them.
 As part of his covenant with Abraham, God has the obligation to keep Abraham's descendants as God's chosen people and be their God.
 God acts as the suzerain power and is the party of the covenant accompanied by the required action that comes with the oath whether it be fire or animals in the sacrificial oaths.
 In doing this, God is the party taking upon the curse if he does not uphold his obligation.
 Through history there were also many instances where the vassal was the one who performed the different acts and took the curse upon them.

-Terminology of covenants
+Terminology

 Weinfeld believes that similar terminology and wording can connect the Abrahamic and Davidic covenants with ancient Near Eastern grants, as opposed to being largely similar to the Mosaic covenant, which, according to Weinfeld, is an example of a suzerainty treaty.
 He goes on to argue that phrases about having a "whole heart" or having "walked after me [God] with all his heart" strongly parallels with Neo-Assyrian grant language, such as "walked with royalty".
 He further argues that in Jeremiah, God uses prophetic metaphor to say that David will be adopted as a son.
 Expressing legal and political relationships through familial phraseology was common among Near Eastern cultures.
 Babylonian contracts often expressed fathership and sonship in their grants to actually mean a king to vassal relationship.

 Further underlying the idea that these covenants were grant-like in nature is the similar language used in both.
 In the grant of Ashurbanipal, an Assyrian, to his servant Bulta, he describes Bulta's loyalty with the phrase "kept the charge of my kinship".
 Abraham similarly kept God's charge in Genesis 26: 4–5: "I will give to your descendants all these lands...in as much as Abraham obeyed me and kept my charge, my commandments, my rules and my teachings."